Skip to main content

 Skip table of contents

-The following provides information on Hybrid Certificate Authorities (CAs) and hybrid certificates.
+The following provides information on Chimera Certificate Authorities (CAs) and Chimera certificates.

-For information on how to create a Hybrid CA, see Creating a Hybrid CA.
+For information on how to create a Chimera CA, see Creating a Chimera CA.

 To address the possible threat to classical algorithms posed by future quantum computers, Post-Quantum Cryptography (PQC) algorithms are being standardized.
 The National Institute of Standards and Technology (NIST) defines that the goal of post-quantum cryptography (also called quantum-safe cryptography, and quantum-resistant cryptography) is to develop cryptographic systems that are secure against both quantum and classical computers and can interoperate with existing communications protocols and networks.

-Hybrid cryptography combines classic asymmetric cryptography with post-quantum asymmetric cryptography to enable a migration path for systems with multiple components that cannot all be upgraded or replaced at the same time.
+Hybrid cryptography combines classic asymmetric cryptography with quantum-safe asymmetric cryptography to enable a migration path for systems with multiple components that cannot all be upgraded or replaced at the same time.

 Hybrid_CA_Solution_Migration.png